Jwindustries/IT-1025/README.md

 Python.png is a screenshot of the Module 10 task 3 program which shows both the code and the resultant output by the program.

+JohnathonWhiteFlowerClass.pdf This is a visualization of an OOP (Object Oriented Programmming) Class.
+The object is a flower and contains attributes and methods that might relate to a flower shop IT system.